StephenTallamy/monolith/README.md

     is the Factory Default - Keytrack Tables - AR Table.
 15. In the Voices section increase the maximum number of voices from the default 32 to a much larger number (more than 200), particularly if you are using multiple mic positions.
+16. To attach the graphics resources, click the "Instrument Options" button
+17. In the "Resource Container" click the folder icon and browse for the Resources.nkr file that is in the instruments folder

 ### Scripts